-- 1. Moved from High Point Academy;
+- Moved from High Point Academy;

 - 2. Placed in an institution;

 - 3. Deceased; or

-- 4. Enrolled in a non-public school.
+- 4. Enrolled in another school or homeschool.

 Student Grades Upon Withdrawal

 Estimated grades to date of withdrawal are given by teachers on the withdrawal form when a student checks out of school.
 The date of withdrawal is shown on the permanent record.
 If a student transfers to another school, the grade to date of withdrawal is also sent with other records to the new school.